 Present computer Skills … QuarkXpress, Photoshop, Fontographer.

-Public speaking … In California and Colorado in my 20s I played the guitar and sang songs I wrote in numerous night clubs and local benefits, including concerts with Joan Baez and John Denver (though I didn't exactly have equal billing).
-For many years I have lectured on my architecture work, patented inventions, and writing at conferences, tradeshows, civic organizations, and so forth.
-In 2009 I joined Toastmasters and gave 55 speeches in 9 months and earned their highest public speaking award: Advanced Communicator Gold.
-I have posted several video lectures of my literary works on YouTube, and I am capable of promoting my publications.
+Public speaking … In California and Colorado in my 20s played in night clubs and local benefits, including concerts with Joan Baez and John Denver (though I didn't exactly have equal billing).
+For many years I have lectured on my architecture work, patented inventions, and writing at conferences, trade shows, civic organizations, and so forth.
+In 2009 I joined Toastmasters and in nine months I gave 55 speeches and earned their highest public speaking award: Advanced Communicator Gold.
+I have posted several video lectures of my literary works on YouTube.

-Physical fitness … Since being on two state championship cross-country teams in high school I enjoyed competing in all kinds of road races and track events until an other-than-running injury sidelined me in 2012.
-Today I still do daily hard workouts at a health club, and for my age I am in excellent health.
+Physical fitness … Since being on two state high school championship cross-country teams, I enjoyed competing in all kinds of road races and track events until an other-than-running injury sidelined me in 2012.
+Today I still do daily workouts at a health club and for my age I am in excellent health.

 Genealogy … I have traced more than 3,000 of my American ancestors going back to earliest colonial America.
 In 1995, a 30 x 40 inch drawing of my family tree appeared in a national PBS television show on genealogy.

-Artist … All my life I have been an artist; I could “draw like a photograph” when I was five years old.
-In my younger days my drawings, watercolors, and photographs were displayed in local art shows in Georgia, West Virginia, California, and Colorado.
-Below is a sample of my artwork: a 13 x 20 inch poster titled Laws of Ecology which a few years ago I prepared for a local environmental event, in which I watercolored the border and penned the text.
+Artist … All my life I have been an artist.
+In my younger days my drawings, watercolors, and photographs were displayed in local art shows in Georgia, West Virginia, New York, California, and Colorado.
+Below is a sample of my artwork: a 13 x 20 inch poster titled Laws of Ecology which a few years ago I prepared for a local environmental event, in which I penned the text and painted the border.
 This poster could be published and sold nationwide, similar to the Desiderata poster that was nationally popular in the 1960s.